pkp/pkp-docs/dev/api/index.md

 However, changes to the endpoints under the **Backend** category in the reference may not be documented.
 Use them at your own peril.

 We plan to add endpoints as quickly as possible.
-If you need an endpoint that is not available, and are willing to contribute code to put it into place, please open an issue on the [pkp-lib GitHub repository](https://github.com/pkp/pkp-lib).
+If you need an endpoint that is not available, and are willing to contribute code to put it into place, please [open an issue](https://github.com/pkp/pkp-lib/issues/new).
 We welcome community contributions and will work with you to ensure the specification is one that we can stand by over time with minimal disruption.

 ## References